First Volume of Barack Obama's Memoir Coming Nov. 17

 The 768-page book is the most anticipated presidential memoir in memory, as much or more because of the quality of the writing than for any possible revelations.
 He has been called the most literary president since Abraham Lincoln and has already written two highly praised, million-selling books: “Dreams from My Father” and “The Audacity of Hope,” both of which have been cited as aiding his presidential run in 2008 and making him the country's first Black president.

-Even with a substantial list price of $45, “The Promised Land” is virtually guaranteed to sell millions of copies.
-But it will face challenges far different from most presidential memoirs, and even from former first lady Michelle Obama's blockbuster book, “Becoming,” which came out two years ago.
-Because of the pandemic, the former president will likely be unable to have the spectacular arena tour that Michelle Obama had.
+Even with a substantial list price of $45, “A Promised Land” is virtually guaranteed to sell millions of copies, and has an announced first printing of 3 million.
+But it will face challenges far different from most presidential memoirs, and even from former first lady Michelle Obama's blockbuster book, “Becoming,” which came out two years ago and has sold more than 10 million copies.